callum-hart/mono/misc/documentation notes.md

 	- Why is text-decoration set to none?
 	- Why is the opacity set to 1? *isn't broswer default 1?*
 	- Why position relative? *can't think why that's needed...*
-- Yet at some point the rationale was there.
+- Yet at some point the rationale was there...
 Ah yes, after some hunting:
 	- font-size is set to 11px -> to override the font-size coming from bootstrap
 	- text-decoration set to none -> `.btn` can be a button or anchor; so override for the later.
 	- opacity is set to 1 -> because we still have that legacy script that sets button opacity to 0.